 Created in the 1950s as an alternative for surfers when waves were flat, skateboarding has steadily grown from its early days.
-So popular that it’s become popular worldwide and a multi-billion dollar industry.
-Part of the growing popularity of “sidewalk surfing” can be attributed to skate parks, which first appeared in the mid 60s.
-These skateparks typically featured a few ramps made of concrete.
+In fact, it’s become popular worldwide backed by a multi-billion dollar industry.
+Part of the growing popularity of “sidewalk surfing” is attributed to skate parks of all shapes and sizes.
+Skateparks first appeared in the mid 60s yet with funky wood skateboards.
+Back then, skateparks typically featured a few ramps made of concrete.
 However, to meet the demand, many of the best skate parks have evolved to become bigger and better than ever before.

 Black Pearl Skate & Surf Park